Information for parents and carers

 What will happen if my child gets a low score?

-Insight assessments do not affect curriculum grades.
+Insight baseline assessment scores do not affect curriculum grades.
 They are designed to indicate strengths and weaknesses in key skills areas that research shows have an impact on their later academic results.

 The aim of Insight assessments is to help teachers adapt and personalise their teaching and resources, to support students of all abilities.